Andrettin/Wyrmsun/readme.txt

 * Buildings
 - The Dwarven and Teuton Dock buildings are now buildable in RTS mode.

+* Items
+- Added "of Slaughter" magic suffix for weapons (+3 damage).
+- The unique broad sword Laevatein now has +7 as its effect.

 * Miscellaneous
 - Fixed issue which caused part of the game screen to be black after playing the Tomb of Durahn Eikinskjaldi quest.
 - Added drop-down graphics for the Dwarves and Germanics (by Jinn).